Numbers 16:1-18:32; 1 Sam. 11:14-12:22; 2 Tim. 2:8-21; Jude 1-25 (K. Gallagher 2011)

 We must get to a place where loving YHWH and loving others trumps our pet doctrines and halachah.
 This is not compromise, it is humility.
 Too often our desire to be right far exceeds our desire to love, exercise mercy, and live in unity.
 Moreover, we have a real issue with authority.
 Where are the people that are willing to commit, lift up, serve, and stand with today’s leaders?
 Sure they aren’t perfect; yes they will make some mistakes.
 If you think (like Korach) that you would be a better leader — you are deluded by your own pride and rebellion.

 Or perhaps you believe that you must isolate yourself and family from the main assemblies.
-Many that do this fear “contamination”, opposing doctrine or halachah, or the like.
-This too is pride, because the negative side of pride is FEAR — fear of man and circumstances.
-Congratulations, you’ve just made your fear holy or kadosh.
+Many that do this fear contamination, opposing doctrine. or halachah.
+This, too, is pride, because the negative side of pride is fear of man and circumstances.

 This may sound harsh, but when I look around our “movement”, instead of seeing steadfast believers walking in unity, I see too many fickle and inconsistent people.
 Today, I doubt that their would be an Aaron or a Hur to help Moses hold his hands up to defeat an Amalek.